-Now that you have completed your DiSC Profile you are probably wondering how to interpret the results of your DiSC personality report.
+Now that you have completed your DiSC Profile you are probably wondering how to interpret the results of your DiSC profile report.

-The DiSC personality report is straightforward to understand and doesn't require a licensed psychologist or interpreter to review the results with you.
-Our Everything DiSC assessments are written in the purest form to make it accessible to everyone who would like to understand their personality style and leverage their strengths to improve their productivity.
+The DiSC profile report is straightforward, easy to understand and doesn't require a licensed psychologist or interpreter to review the results with you.
+Our Everything DiSC assessments are written in the purest form to make it accessible to everyone who would like to understand their personality style and leverage their strengths to improve productivity.

 DiSC Profile Explained: Introduction to DiSC

-The first part of your DiSC personality results introduces you to the DiSC model.
+The first part of your DiSC report introduces you to the DiSC model.

-DiSC is a two-dimensional model which then creates four main quadrants: Dominance (D), influence (i), Support (S), and Conscientiousness (C)
+The DiSC profile is a two-dimensional model which then creates four main quadrants: Dominance (D), influence (i), Support (S), and Conscientiousness (C).

-As you've seen, you answered about eighty (80) DiSC assessment questions where you identified behaviors that were most like you or least like you.
-The DiSC assessment used adaptive testing to determine the specific questions for you to answer and ensure that your results were accurate and reflected your DiSC personality type.
+As you've seen by completing your assessment, the DiSC assessment is based on eighty (80) questions where you identified behaviors that were most like you or least like you.
+The DiSC assessment used adaptive testing to determine the specific questions for you to answer, thereby ensuring the assessment is personalized to your behaviors and providing you with accurate results that reflect your DiSC personality type.

 DiSC Profile Explained: Cornerstone Principles for Everything DiSC®

-In your DiSC personality report, you will find the cornerstone principles.
-The cornerstone principles are vital principles for applying DiSC at work.
-The premise is that all DiSC personality styles are equally valuable and that your life experiences influence your DiSC personality type, and recognizing that changing behavior takes work.
-DiSC is the first step of your journey.
+In your DiSC profile report, you will find the cornerstone principles.
+The cornerstone principles are vital principles for applying the DiSC model at work.
+The premise is that all personality styles are equally valuable, our experiences such as our life experiences (environment, culture, neighborhood, etc.) influence how you behave and reflected in your results.
+The report should be used as a guiding star to help improve you, while some of the feedback will not surprise you, other parts may come as a surprise, therefore, we ask you to be kind to yourself as you implement the DiSC model in the workplace since changing behavior takes work.
+Completing a DiSC profile is the first step of your journey.

 DiSC Profile Explained: DiSC Personality Overview

-This section identifies your DiSC personality dot placement.
-We mentioned above that DiSC the DiSC model is based on four quadrants.
-Those four quadrants break down further into twelve (12) regions identifying your DiSC personality dot placement.
+The DiSC profile overview section identifies your dot placement.
+We mentioned above that the DiSC model is based on four quadrants.
+Those four quadrants break down further into the twelve styles of DiSC and provides twelve (12) regions identifying your DiSC personality dot placement.

-Besides, to your DiSC personality dot placement, where your dot is located on the DiSC personality chart matters.
+Besides your DiSC personality dot placement, where your dot is located on the DiSC model chart matters.
 A dot that is located closer to the edge of the circle indicates that the individual has a strong inclination of that DiSC personality style.
-A dot placed towards the middle of the circle shows a moderate inclination for the DiSC personality type.
-Finally, a dot that is located close to the center of the circle has a slight inclination of that DiSC personality type.
+A dot placed towards the middle of the circle shows a moderate inclination for the personality style.
+Finally, a dot that is located close to the center of the circle has a slight inclination of that DiSC personality style.

 DiSC Profile Explained: DiSC Personality Style & Dot

-This portion of the DiSC personality report is my favorite.
+This portion of the Everything DiSC personality report is my favorite.
 Some participants like to refer to this report section as the truth serum.
-In this section, the report takes all the behaviors identified in when you completed the assessment and creates a story so that you can better understand your behavior and the impact of your behavior on others.
-We all know that storytelling is a much better way to get your message across, likewise, with the DiSC personality results, the story provided in such an impactful way that's hard to believe that it could be so precise.
+In this section, the report takes all the behaviors identified from when you completed the assessment, creates a story so that you can better understand your behavior and highlights the impact of your behavior on others.
+We all know that storytelling is a much better way to get your message across, likewise, with the results from your DiSC profile report, the story is provided in such an impactful way that it is hard to believe that it could be so precise.

 DiSC Profile Explained: DiSC Personality Priorities and Shading

-In your DiSC personality report, you will find that your DiSC personality chart is shaded.
-The DiSC personality chart contains words around the circumference.
+In your report, you will find that the DiSC model chart is shaded.
+The chart contains words around the circumference.
 Your shading identifies your priorities.
 The words which are located nearest to your shading identifies what you like to focus your energy on.
-Most people with have at least three priorities.
+Most people have at least three priorities.
 Some people can stretch to include four or five priorities.

 DiSC Profile Explained: DiSC Personality Motivators and Stressors

-The rest of the DiSC personality report provides you with an overview of the DiSC personality types, helps you to understand how you react to differing styles, and provides strategies to increase your effectiveness with differing DiSC personality types.
+The rest of the Everything DiSC profile report provides you with an overview of the other personality styles which differ from your results.
+It helps you to understand how you react to different styles and provides strategies to increase your effectiveness with differing DiSC personality styles.